kobotoolbox/docs/_sources/kobocollect-android.md.txt

-# Data Collection on KoBoCollect App - Android Versions 4.1 - 6
+# Data Collection on KoBoCollect App - v1.30.1 and below

-__For Android versions 4.1 to 6__

-KoBoCollect is an open-source Android app for collecting survey data.
+__KoBoCollect__ is an open-source Android app for collecting survey data.
 It’s one of two ways that you can collect data through KoBoToolbox (the other way is through [web forms - Enketo](data_through_webforms.md)).
-It’s free and users with Android versions 4.1 to 6 can install an older version of the app through the [KoBoToolbox GitHub Repository](https://github.com/kobotoolbox/collect/releases).
+It’s free and users with Android versions below 5 can install an older version of the app through the [KoBoToolbox GitHub Repository](https://github.com/kobotoolbox/collect/releases).

-If you have Android versions 7 and above, you can download the latest version of the KoBoCollect App on the [Google Play Store](https://play.google.com/store/apps/details?id=org.koboc.collect.android) and refer to our support articles for the latest version of the app: [Basic Data Collection on the KoBoCollect App](kobocollect_on_android_basic.md) and
+If you have Android versions 5 and above, you can download the latest version of the __KoBoCollect__ App on the [Google Play Store](https://play.google.com/store/apps/details?id=org.koboc.collect.android) and refer to our support articles for the latest version of the app: [Basic Data Collection on the KoBoCollect App](kobocollect_on_android_basic.md) and